 What Is ELB?

 - Load balancer: distributes incoming traffic across backend servers in one or more availability zones (AZs).

 You can also configure health checks for a backend server group to check the health of each backend server.
-When the health check result of a backend server is Unhealthy, the load balancer automatically stops routing new requests to this server until it recovers.
+When a backend server is unhealthy, the load balancer stops routing new requests to this server.

 Load Balancer Types